 En route, you begin bagging the patient while another medic hooks him up to the monitor and starts an IV.
 As you squeeze the Ambu bag, you ask yourself: “Is it time to intubate?”

 Advantages of Endotracheal Intubation

 We’ve all heard the catch phrase, “Less than eight, intubate,” meaning if the patient has a Glasgow score of less than eight, they are probably unable to protect their airway.
 And while there are several airway adjuncts to choose from these days, endotracheal intubation is still considered the preferred method of controlling the airway.
 Its advantages include:

-- Isolating the airway from gastric contents, thereby decreasing the risk of aspiration
+- It isolates the airway from gastric contents, thereby decreasing the risk of aspiration

-- Eliminating the need to maintain mask-to-face seal
+- Eliminates the need to maintain mask-to-face seal

-- Providing an additional route for some medications
+- Provides an additional route for some medications

 Knowing these advantages, it seems a no-brainer to choose endotracheal intubation for your patient.
-But keep in mind, there are certain factors that can hamper the placement of an endotracheal tube.
+But keep in mind that there are certain factors that can hamper the placement of an endotracheal tube.
 Be alert if your patient exhibits any of the following:

 - Receding chin